dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_10.md

 This means that the maximum number of processes is bounded by the number of processes in the initial configuration.

 ### Questions
 * Can you solve the covering problem for the $|$-free π-calculus?
-Justify
+Justify your answer.

 ## On the Two Threads Reduction in Bulk Synchronization